x-team/symphony-tutorial/README.md

 PHP Content Management System
 =====

 In this tutorial you'll learn how to install and build a administrable site from scratch.
+This tool provides an extensible way to improve itself and deliver the data to a template layer.
+The template layer is the frontend of your project, and there is all code!

 - [01.
 Setup environment](#01-setup-environment)
 - [02.
 Symphony CMS install](#02-symphony-cms-install)